AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithBaseClass/GetInheritedInterfaces.md

 ObjectWithBaseClass.GetInheritedInterfaces Method
 =================================================
-AutomationML 2.1 APIGets a collection of ExternalInterface objects that are inherited from base classes.
+Gets a collection of ExternalInterface objects that are inherited from base classes.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)